Glycine: Production

-Although glycine can be isolated from hydrolyzed protein, this route is not used for industrial production, as it can be manufactured more conveniently by chemical synthesis.
-The two main processes are amination of chloroacetic acid with ammonia, giving glycine and ammonium chloride, and the Strecker amino acid synthesis, which is the main synthetic method in the United States and Japan.
+Although glycine can be isolated from hydrolyzed proteins, this route is not used for industrial production, as it can be manufactured more conveniently by chemical synthesis.
+The two main processes are amination of chloroacetic acid with ammonia, giving glycine and hydrochloric acid, and the Strecker amino acid synthesis, which is the main synthetic method in the United States and Japan.
 About 15 thousand tonnes are produced annually in this way.

-Glycine is also cogenerated as an impurity in the synthesis of EDTA, arising from reactions of the ammonia coproduct.
+Glycine is also co-generated as an impurity in the synthesis of EDTA, arising from reactions of the ammonia co-product.

 Chemical reactions

 Its acid–base properties are most important.
 In aqueous solution, glycine is amphoteric: below pH = 2.4, it converts to the ammonium cation called glycinium.
-Above about 9.6, it converts to glycinate.
+Above about pH 9.6, it converts to glycinate.

 Glycine functions as a bidentate ligand for many metal ions, forming amino acid complexes.
 A typical complex is Cu(glycinate)2, i.e. Cu(H2NCH2CO2)2, which exists both in cis and trans isomers.